iriselva/Animation-Mod4/README.md

 ## Live Demo

-Go to [The Deli Dumpling](http://thedelidumpling.surge.sh/) to view a live demo of the page\.
+Go to [Deli Dumplings](http://delidumplings.surge.sh/) to view a live demo of the page\.